What are the requirements for an apprenticeship

 Apprenticeships are an excellent opportunity to learn as you earn, combining paid work with training for a professional qualification.
 They offer a chance to gain valuable industry experience alongside the skills and knowledge that you’ll need for your chosen career.

-There are six different levels of apprenticeships, ranging from the Intermediate level which is equivalent to GCSE study up to levels 6 and 7 which are Degree level courses.
-Each level has different requirements and you can start at the level that suits your stage of learning and the job that you want to apply for.
-You should also check the job description carefully as different employers may require specific skills and qualifications.
+Apprenticeships in England are available from Level 2 up to Level 7, ranging from entry-level study equivalent to GCSEs through to Levels 6 and 7, which are degree-level courses.
+As of August 2025, the government also introduced Foundation apprenticeships – shorter, entry-level programmes aimed at young people getting started in an industry.
+Each level has different requirements, and you can start at the level that suits your stage of learning and the job you want to apply for.
+You should also check the job description carefully, as different employers may require specific skills and qualifications.

 Do I need experience for an apprenticeship?